 Clayton’s population, relatively flat in the years following the financial crisis, is growing as the county’s economy strengthens.
-At 143 square miles, Clayton is the third-smallest county in the state and the second-smallest in the 10-county region, larger only than Rockdale County.
+At 143 square miles, Clayton is the third-smallest county in the state.

 Within Clayton County are the cites of College Park*, Forest Park, Jonesboro, Lake City, Lovejoy, Morrow, and Riverdale.